-Small organic molecules can be used to catalyse innovative synthetic transformations.
-We can use covalent or H-bonding catalysis depending by scope and substrates
+Small chiral organic molecules can be used to catalyse innovative synthetic transformations.
+We can use covalent or H-bonding enantioselective catalysis to access new chiral bioactive ingredients

-We use chiral molecules to engage organic substrates in novel stereoselective synthetic methods.
-We create 3-D molecular architectures in an enantioselective manner
+We use specific catalysts and photocatalysts to engage CO2 in novel stereoselective synthetic transformations.
+We create useful molecules from waste materials in a sustainable manner

 Photocatalysis allows unique reactivity pathways, often unaccesible under polar chemistry.
 We use light to develop unprecedented reactivity and new molecular scaffolds

-I am interested in the development of novel organo- and photo-catalytic systems to provide sustainable synthetic methods for the efficient construction of complex molecules with high optical purity.
+I am interested in the development of novel organo- and photo-catalytic systems to provide sustainable synthetic methods.

-I am currently working on the development of novel stereoselective CO₂ fixation methods.
-We can make useful chiral carbamates using renewable sources.
+I am currently working on the development of novel organo-photocatalysts to employ them in novel synthetic methods.

 I am working on a collaborartive project that focuses on the fixation of CO2 by means of photoredox and electrophotocatalysis

 I am working on light-driven functionalizations of benzene bioisosters by means of organo-photocatalysts.